ventus-ag/documentation/content/products/storage/object-storage-credentials.md

 By offering multiple options to access Object Storage, the Cloud Console allows users to choose the most suitable approach for their storage management needs.
 Whether through the integrated S3-Browser, APIs, or third-party tools, users can efficiently interact with and manage their Object Storage resources.

-But before we start to configure and use Object Storage we need to create credentials that include the access key and secret key.
+But before we start to configure and use Object Storage we need to create **credentials** that include the access key and secret key and will enable secure access to your Object Storage resources, allowing you to manage and interact with your data.

 ## Object Storage Credentials page
 To get to the *Object Storage Credentials page*, select the **Storage** from the VIRTUAL DATACENTER block in the *side-bar menu* and click the the **S3 Browser* **TAB:**